 After a long day spent trying to anticipate the needs of a small but very demanding human, there are many, many things new mums often feel too tired to attempt at night – making the dinner, washing their hair, folding the laundry.
-But probably the chore – because, let’s be honest, a lot of the time it feels like a chore – at the top of the list, is sex.
+But probably the chore – because, let’s be honest, sometimes it can feel like a chore – at the top of the list, is sex.

 Whether it’s because you’re still feeling tender from labour and birth, your libido is a bit out of whack, or you’re just plain exhausted, there are plenty of reasons why new mothers are slow to get back in the saddle.

-In the latest episode of Bellies, Bits and Babies, physiotherapist and women’s pelvic floor expert, Heba Shaheed speaks with Tanya Koens, sex therapist and counsellor, about what really happens between couples during and after pregnancy, so they can best find a new way to be intimate while they are adjusting to their new roles as parents.
+Physiotherapist and women’s pelvic floor expert, Heba Shaheed speaks with Tanya Koens, sex therapist and counsellor, on the Bellies, Bits & Babies podcast about what really happens between couples during and after pregnancy, so they can best find a new way to be intimate while they are adjusting to their new roles as parents.

 Let’s start at the very beginning